Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation: Methodology

+This convergence behavior of LGLMS is similar to what can be seen in other adaptive GSP methods \cite{bib_LMS, bib_LMP, yan_2022_sign}.

-LGLMS operates on the edge signals that are projected from $\mathcal{G}$ to $\mathcal{G}_{LG}$, and all operations are defined using the node space of $\mathcal{G}_{LG}$.
+LGLMS operates on the edges of graph $\mathcal{G}$ that are embedded into the node space of the Line Graph $\mathcal{G}_{LG}$, and all operations are defined using the node space of $\mathcal{G}_{LG}$.
 Compared with conventional GSP methods, under fixed graph topology, the only additional calculation is one matrix multiplication and one matrix addition in \eqref{line_graph_adjacency}, and the majority of the computational complexity will be dominated by the algorithm update \eqref{LGLMS_update}.
 When the graph is dynamic, the eigendecomposition in the GFT will dominate the GSP.
-In other words, the Line Graph transform does not introduce additional computational complexity to LGLMS, and the GSP operations dominate the computational complexity of LGLMS.
-The Line Graph transformation converted the edge signals from edge space to node space, letting LGLMS utilize well-developed GSP techniques to process signals on the graph edges.
-This fundamentally distinguished LGLMS from the conventional GSP methods that process only node signals as LGLMS processes signals that were originally edge signals.
+In other words, the Line Graph transform does not introduce additional computational complexity to LGLMS when compared against GSP algorithms that are deployed on the graph nodes.
+The Line Graph transformation converted the edge signals from edge space to node space, letting LGLMS unify well-developed GSP techniques to process signals with classical adaptive filters on the graph edges, fundamentally distinguishing itself from conventional GSP methods, which are constrained to node-signal processing.